aditya543/Simple-ChatBot/README.md

 This is a simple ChatBot made using Python and Tensorflow / Keras.
 It's not a super smart chatbot.
 It can only learn to recognize user added Patterns in the file 'intents.json'.

+## Setup
+Setup is easy, Python Version 3.6 is recommended, but you may be fine with other versions but just note that you might get errors, and if you do then simply change your python version to 3.6 and hopefully it will work!

+Then run the following command in your terminal: pip install -r requirements.txt

+and boom you're good to go, in any case if you get any erroes, do contact me.

 ## Train the model
 It is very easy to train the model, just run simple-chatbot.py and it will start training the model.